Note: We use affiliate links to products that are of benefit to podcasters. We earn $$ for purchases made through our links.

 After months of design, development, and personal investment, the Little Prompter is ready for the production line.
 We’ve had users in Wisconsin, California, and Minnesota performing extensive testing with versions of the Little Prompter, which led us to the versatile model we have today.
 We’ve tested with multiple types of laptops, tablets, monitors, webcams, iMacs, DSLRs, mirrorless cameras, and more.

 If you make talking head videos as an online course creator, video podcaster, YouTuber or internet marketer then a teleprompter can help to make your videos look more professional.
 There are many options available from full size, professional teleprompters to simple smartphone or tablet apps.

 The problem with using an app (without an actual teleprompter) is that the phone or tablet will be placed a little off-axis from the camera view.
 A teleprompter places the text you are reading in front of the camera so that as you are reading it you are looking directly into the camera.

-The Little Prompter is a new product (coming to market soon) that will solve several problems.
+The Little Prompter is a new product that solves several problems.